sambuccid/hulipaa/stories/8_paginate_results.md

-When I search for a word contained in more than 15 pages Then the pagination button for the first page should be highlighted And changing page should highlight the other buttons And just one buttoc can be highlighted at any point
+When I search for a word contained in more than 15 pages Then the pagination button for the first page should be highlighted And changing page should highlight the other buttons And just one button can be highlighted at any point

 ### AC4
 When I search for a word contained in more than 15 pages